-The introduction of apart the adoption by the ANC in 1949 of its programme of action, expressing the renewed militancy of the 1940s.
+The introduction of apartheid policies coincided with the adoption by the ANC in 1949 of its programme of action, expressing the renewed militancy of the 1940s.
 The programme embodied the rejection of white domination and a call for action in the form of protests, strikes and demonstrations.
 There followed a decade of turbulent mass action in resistance to the imposition of still harsher forms of segregation and oppression.